BryceCanyonCounty/bcc-housing/README.md

 - Version checking to help you keep up to date!

 # How it works
-- Admins can make a house by entering the command, they will be greeted with a menu!
+- Admins can create and manage houses with only command "/HousingManager"
+- You can easly change the command in config
 - The owner will be able to walk upto where his ranch is press "G" to open a menu to manage the house!

 # How to install